Transitioning from Crib to a Toddler Bed

 - The hardest part of the transition to a toddler bed will be an indulgence.
 Know when to move to a toddler bed and manage the routine, avoid letting the child disrupt operations.
 Make them understand how important good behavior is and reward it.

 While you are transitioning your child to a toddler bed, make sure he or she is as comfortable as possible.
-Check out our amazing line of toddler bedding here!
+Check out our amazing line of bedding here!